owroc/ddclient/README.md

 ```
 **Container Config**

-- If you need a sampe config it is provided here, just rename it to ddclient.conf and put it in your presistant store for the ddclient container
+- If you need a sampe config it is provided here, just rename it to ddclient.conf and put it in your persistant store for the ddclient container

 **Docker Run Command**